-Mystic Seaport and Scouting have a long history together.
+Mystic Seaport Museum and Scouting have a long history together.
 Beginning in the early days when the Joseph Conrad Sailing Camp was almost entirely a Scouting program, Scouts have helped in the completion of a variety of projects throughout Museum grounds.
-From loading and unloading ballasts on historic vessels to helping recover the section of the Benjamin F. Packard that makes up the Packard exhibit today, Mystic Seaport and Scouting have worked hand in hand.
+From loading and unloading ballasts on historic vessels to other projects around Museum grounds, Mystic Seaport Museum and Scouting have worked hand in hand.

-Whether participating in programs as a group or visiting with family for the day, Mystic Seaport has loads to offer scouts of all ages.
+Whether participating in programs as a group or visiting with family for the day, Mystic Seaport Museum has loads to offer Scouts of all ages.

 New Girl Scout Mariner Troop at Mystic Seaport Museum!